carrieklc/carrieklc.github.io/3-capstone-project.md

 ![](assets/images/blasting.png)
 *Blasting phase in iron ore mining (Quebec Iron Ore 2019)*

-Unfortunately, Identifying the rock type is no trivial task as it typically requires sending samples of rock powder from the drilled hole to a laboratory to perform chemical assays.
+Unfortunately, identifying the rock type is no trivial task as it typically requires sending samples of rock powder from the drilled hole to a laboratory to perform chemical assays.
 This process takes time and results are received long after holes have already been loaded with explosives and blasted.

 ![](assets/images/drilling_process.png)